JovingeLabSoftware/JovingeLabSoftware.github.io/_posts/2016-10-05-what-s-up-dock.md

 selected_cluster.pdb
 ```

 Next, we want to trim our sphere file so it only includes the largest cluster.
-This will results in a small search grid and faster docking.
+This will results in a smaller search box and faster docking.
 You don't have to do this if you are concerned your actual binding site is in some other cluster but it seems like A Good Idea (tm).
 We can use sed to accomplish this, along these lines:

 ```
 sed -n '/cluster     2/!p;//q' out/4Z3K_A.sph > temp.sph